If you want to get your heart pumping and increase your lung capacity then cardio based bodyweight exercises are the answer.

 The more muscles your can use during an exercise the more demands on energy and the harder the lungs and heart have to work.

-The following body weight cardio exercises require no equipment, they can be performed with your bodyweight only.
+The following body weight exercises for cardio require no equipment, they can be performed with your bodyweight only.

 Ensure that you have a base level of cardio before performing some of these exercises as the intensity can be very high.

-For maximum results I would recommend an interval style approach to these body weight cardio exercises so work hard for 20 – 30 seconds and then rest or change exercise.
+For maximum results I would recommend an interval style approach to these body weight exercises for cardio so work hard for 20 – 30 seconds and then rest or change exercise.